Metrics reference sheet

 count_distinct | Aggregate | Counts the total unique number of values in the dimension |

-date | Non-aggregate | For measures that contain dates |
+date | Non-aggregate | For adding calculations to metrics that return dates. |

-max | Aggregate | Generates the maximum value within a column |
+max | Aggregate | Generates the maximum value within a numeric column |

-min | Aggregate | Generates the minimum value within a column |
+min | Aggregate | Generates the minimum value within a numeric column |

-number | Non-aggregate | For measures that contain numbers |
+number | Non-aggregate | For adding calculations to metrics that return numbers. |

-string | Non-aggregate | For measures that contain letters or special characters |
+string | Non-aggregate | For metrics that contain letters or special characters |

 sum | Aggregate | Generates a sum of values within a column |